 Standards for content processing are still needed to enable compatibility with normalizing techniques, records merging formats, external taxonomies or semantic resources, regular expression, or use of metadata for supporting interface navigation functionality.

 Standards for describing relationships between different data sources, and standards for maintaining metadata context relationships will have substantial impact.
 Semantic platforms to enhance information discovery and data integration applications may provide solutions in this area; RDF and ontology mapping seem to be the front runners in the race to provide semantic uniformity.
 RDF graphs are leading the way for visualization, and ontologies have become accepted methods for descriptions of elements.
 While the cross-walking of taxonomies, and ontologies is still a long way off, technologic advances in this area should be helpful for the success of data analytics across silos, and the semantic web.

+Query languages to support Big Data operations (i.e., matrix Operations)

+Matrix operations are a special case of general multi-dimensional tensor operations, which in turn fall under the category of Linear Algebra.

+Array Databases offer a multi-dimensional “datacube” view [43] which is natural to spatio-temporal sensor, image (timeseries), simulation, and statistics data.
+Data models like the OGC/ISO Coverage Implementation Schema adds support for regular and irregular space/time grids.
+Declarative array query languages like domain-independent ISO SQL/MDA [46][47] and geo-specific OGC WCPS [45] have been demonstrated to be highly optimizable, parallelizable, and amenable to distributed processing, up to location-transparent data center federations [44].

 Standards Gap 11: Data Sharing and Exchange

 The overarching goal of data sharing and exchange is to maximize access to data across heterogeneous repositories while still adhering to protect confidentiality and personal privacy.
 The objective is to improve the ability to locate and access digital assets such digital data, software, and publications while enabling proper long-term stewardship of these assets by optimizing archival functionality, and (where appropriate) leveraging existing institutional repositories, public and academic archives, as well as community and discipline-based repositories of scientific and technical data, software, and publications.